 And Steven shows Emma Cowan some of his 'tools of the trade'

 International award winning taxidermist Ingrid Houwers brings a great range of superbly mounted specimens to the fair in the 'Salmon and Woodcock'

 Pavilion such as this 'left and right' woodcock display.
-She also demonstrates this ancient craft by working on soecimens during the show and she is always
+She also demonstrates this ancient craft by working on specimens during the show and she is

 Ingrid with a 'left and right' woodcock